-There is no indicator light or message for the passenger seat belts.
-The driver is responsible for the passenger safety and should ensure the passenger buckles his seat belt.
+There is no indicator light or message for the passengers seat belts.
+The driver is responsible for the passengers safety and should ensure the passengers buckles their seat belt.

 Fastening and Adjusting the Seat Belt

 The seat belt is equipped with a semicinching tab that lock the lap belt when the webbing is under tension.